Eren Yeager: In Attack on Titan

 Armin wakes up with a memory of Eren explaining everything in the Paths and the two embrace accepting mutual responsibility for what happened as Eren wanted to wipe out everything as it differed from the world he imagined and Armin acknowledges that he put that dream in his head.
 With Eren dead and 80% of the world's population exterminated, the Founder's power is lost and the Titan Shifters rejoice as they are permanently transformed back into humans.
 Mikasa buries Eren's head under the same tree he used to nap under as a child, with a small gravestone to remember him by.

 Hajime Isayama, the creator of the manga, drew from the appearance of a creature from the Cambrian era known as Hallucigenia.
-Isayama used this creature as a key source of inspiration to create Eren’s final Titan form.
-This terrifying, massive, and skeletal appearance reflects Eren’s gradual loss of humanity.
+Isayama used this creature as a key source of inspiration to create Eren's final Titan form.
+This terrifying, massive, and skeletal appearance reflects Eren's gradual loss of humanity.
 By incorporating the unusual traits of Hallucigenia, Isayama designed a disturbing silhouette that seems to defy anatomical logic, amplifying the monstrous and inhuman aspects of this Titan.
-This inspiration highlights Isayama’s ability to merge real and fictional elements to enrich the aesthetic of his work, thus adding a striking visual and symbolic depth to his universe.
+This inspiration highlights Isayama's ability to merge real and fictional elements to enrich the aesthetic of his work, thus adding a striking visual and symbolic depth to his universe.

 In other media

 In the parody manga Attack on Titan: Junior High, Eren is presented as a junior high school student who is obsessed with the Titans.
 In the visual novel Attack on Titan: Lost Girls an alternative take of the character shows his relationship with Mikasa, who fears that, regardless of changes in history, Eren is fated to die.
 He is a playable character in Attack on Titan: The Last Wings of Mankind for the Nintendo 3DS.
 His Titan form also makes an appearance in the game.
 Jin Haganeya's visual novel Burning Bright in the Forests of the Night has Eren and Levi as the leading characters.
 He also appears in the mobile game Granblue Fantasy.
 Eren also makes an appearance in the parody spin-off manga Spoof on Titan.
 Following the manga's ending, the newspaper Asahi Shimbun put a fake advertisement of Eren's character becoming part of a manga from the isekai genre.

-Eren Yeager appears in Fortnite Battle Royale as part of the Chapter 4 Season 2 Battle Pass.
+Eren Jaeger appears in Fortnite Battle Royale as part of the Chapter 4 Season 2 Battle Pass.

 Eren would feature in several of the opening and ending songs for the Attack on Titan anime.
 In "Akuma no Ko", Eren's motives and characterization are depicted throughout, a mirror of the series' first ending song "Utsukushiki Zankoku na Sekai".
 In "Itterashi", the final ending song of the series, Eren and Mikasa are depicted reuniting.

 Eren, together with Mikasa and Levi, features in Mobile Legends: Bang Bang as part of the game collaboration and the show with Eren appears as a skin for Yin.
-The collaboration appears on January 2024, two months after the anime ended its final episode.
+The collaboration appears in January 2024, two months after the anime ended its final episode.